MobileWalletProtocol/wallet-mobile-sdk/docs/docs/spec/chain-agnostic.md

 # Multi-chain support

+MWP is chain-agnostic.
+As long as the wallet supports the chain and is able to process the requested actions, apps can communicate using MWP.

 - Follow [CAIP-10](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-10.md) standard, to identify an account in any blockchain specified by CAIP-2 blockchain id
 - The account id specification will be prefixed with the CAIP-2 blockchain ID and delimited with a colon sign (:)
 - Syntax